Radu Paisie: Final return and expulsion

 In June 1544, Suleiman heard a complaint by Prochorus, the Archbishop of Ohrid, according to whom Paisie was making it difficult for him to collect past dues from the Wallachian Church.
 Since this meant a reduction of the overall haraç, Suleiman ordered Paisie to press the Metropolitan (either Varlaam or Anania) into compliance.
+Iorga also mentions a document, which he dates to September 1544, whereby Paisie confiurmed donations to the Buzău bishops—read by Iorga as the bishopric's actual foundation.
 Although Paisie had by then resumed control of his country, a more powerful contender for his throne arrived on the scene.
 This was Mircea the Shepherd, nominally Paisie's half-brother, who lived in Istanbul and periodically bribed the Grand Vizier, Rüstem Pasha, to obtain his support.
 The competition became tense in December 1544, when Paisie was ordered to send his eldest son, Marco or Marcu, who was by then his nominal co-ruler, as an hostage to the Porte.
 He failed to deliver within the required interval, which alerted the Ottomans that he was plotting a revolt.
 Suleiman prepared his ouster, making sure that Mircea would be able to occupy the throne before Paisie could "abscond with the treasury".
 Other authors suggest that the Ottomans had learned about Paisie's Habsburg alliance, which thus contributed to his ouster.

 Paisie entered history as "the first prince [of Wallachia] to be deposed and exiled at the sultan's pleasure."
 The corresponding firman for his dethronement was dated February 22, 1545, precisely as Mircea was reentering Wallachia.
 According to Gheone, the most precise dating for his removal is "late February", which revises an earlier consensus, based on Mircea's first known writ, and which has "March 25" as the relevant date.
 Paisie was escorted into the Ottoman Empire, but allowed to keep some of his wealth.
 Confident that he could still regain the throne, he sent Suleiman a gift of 500,000 akçeler, and made various donations to the monasteries on Mount Athos.
 His efforts were curbed when he was exiled to Egypt Eyalet, where he spent the rest of his life, dying at an unknown date.
 Iorga argues that his burial place must be a parish church of the Byzantine Patriarchate of Alexandria.
 Gane also writes that Paisie died in Alexandria.
 Other records suggest that his destination and resting place was the Sinai, making him the first Wallachian or Moldavian Prince to have set foot in the peninsula.